8 Tipps für umweltschonendes Waschen - washo.ch

 In the past, when washing machines were not as efficient as they are today, clothes were washed at high temperatures.
 This was necessary to remove stains and bacteria from the laundry.
 Thanks to technological advances in washing machines, this has changed and modern detergents are also developed enough to be able to wash without pre-washing and at lower temperatures.
 This not only saves energy costs, but is also good for the environment.

-1. Saving programme: longer but environmentally friendly
+1. Saving program: longer but environmentally friendly

 1. Biodegradable detergents - always!